 From lush valleys to craggy peaks reaching elevations over 14,000 feet, visitors are provided opportunities for countless breathtaking experiences and adventures.
 Scenic driving, hiking, backpacking, fishing, horseback riding and wildlife viewing are popular activities in the park.

-Moraine Park Campground contains single family tent-only sites, several walk-to tent sites and RV sites without hookups.
+Moraine Park Campground contains single family tent-only sites, walk-to tent sites and RV sites without hookups.
+There is no group camping at Moraine Park Campground.
+If you are looking for a group site, please check Glacier Basin Campground.
 Each campsite is equipped with a picnic table, fire ring with grate, sharable food storage lockers, and tent pads of various sizes.
 Roads are paved and parking spurs are gravel.
 Flush toilets, dish-washing stations, and drinking water are provided at designated comfort stations.
-Loops B and E have vault toilets only, and no water in the winter.
+Loops B and E have vault toilets only, and water is limited in the winter to one location near the Ranger Station.
+The Ranger Station is only open during the peak season and is closed during the winter.
 Two solar-shower stall facilities are located within Moraine Park Campground.
 Campers are encouraged to bring their own solar-shower bags as the campground does not provide them.
 There are no other types of shower facilities in the park, but hot showers are available in nearby communities.
 Portable showers are prohibited in individual campsites.
 During the summer season, a dump and fill station is open for use to all campers.
 This service is located by the yellow bear sign and green dumpsters near the campground entrance.
 Additional dumpsters and recycling areas are scattered throughout the campground for the camper's convenience.

 The campground contains three main buildings at its entrance, which are open seasonally during the summer (May-October).
 Reservation information and check-in should be completed at the kiosk.
 Across the way, the Ranger Station provides information and services pertaining to all of Rocky Mountain National Park.
 Rangers are able to answer questions, provide Junior Ranger program booklets and badges, as well as give insight on planning your hike(s).
 Additionally, firewood is for sale at the firewood hut during the evenings; it is located next to the yellow bear sign, near the campground entrance.

 Rocky Mountain National Park's free shuttle bus stops at the campground and provides access to many park trailheads throughout the Bear Lake corridor, eliminating the hassle of finding available parking.
-Ranger-led programs take place at the campgorund's amphitheater in C-loop.
-These programs are only offered in the evenings during the summer (June-August) and are free to attend.
+This service is a seasonal service and does not run in the winter months.
+Ranger-led programs take place at the campground amphitheater in the C-loop.
+These programs are only offered in the evenings during the summer.
+For more information contact the Information Office at (970)586-1206.

 Wildlife is plentiful in the park; mule deer and the majestic Rocky Mountain elk are the most commonly seen.
 Black bear, coyote, bighorn sheep and moose inhabit the region as well, but can be harder to stumble upon.